Limit Order Books: Modelling LOBs

-\textcite{Obizhaeva:2005} considered the optimal execution problem in continuous time.
-In this set-up, choosing optimal times to submit orders, not just their sizes, is crucial.
-The authors demonstrated that simply considering the limit $k \rightarrow \infty$ of a $k$-period discrete-time model was not appropriate, as it led to a degenerate solution where execution costs were strategy-independent.
-By making some strong assumptions about the LOB, including assuming that after the arrival of a market order, the depth profile underwent exponential recovery through time\footnote{Such recovery of the depth profile, often known as its \emph{resiliency}, has been discussed in both the empirical \cite{Biais:1995, Bouchaud:2004, Potters:2003} and modelling literature \cite{Foucault:2005, Rosu:2009}.} back to a neutral uniform state of $n(p,t)=n(p',t)$ for all prices $p,p'$, Obizhaeva and Wang derived explicit optimal execution strategies and concluded that the theoretical optimum required the submission of uncountably many orders over a finite time period. \textcite{Alfonsi:2010} developed the model by removing the assumption that the ``neutral'' state of the depth profile must be uniform, although recovery to the neutral state was still assumed to be exponential.
-In the absence of considerations of permanent impact, Alfonsi \emph{et al.} showed that in discrete (respectively, continuous) time, the optimal execution strategy involved initially submitting a large market order to ``stimulate recovery'', small equally-sized market orders at each intermediate time step (respectively, at a fixed rate in continuous time), then another large market order at the end.
-When permanent impact was also considered, the problem was solved for the special case of a uniform neutral depth profile.
+\citet{Obizhaeva:2013} considered the \emph{optimal execution} problem in continuous time.
+In this setup, it is also necessary to choose optimal times, not just optimal sizes, at which to submit orders.
+The authors showed that considering the limit $k \rightarrow \infty$ of a $k$-period discrete-time model did not provide a valid solution to the problem, as it led to a degenerate case where execution costs were strategy-independent.
+By making several strong assumptions --- including that the depth profile underwent exponential recovery in time\footnote{Discussion about such recovery of the depth profile, often known as its \emph{resiliency}, has appeared in both the empirical \citep{Biais:1995, Bouchaud:2004, Potters:2003} and modelling literatures \citep{Foucault:2005, Rosu:2009}.} back to a neutral uniform state of $n(p,t)=n(p',t)$ for all prices $p,p'$ after the arrival of a market order, Obizhaeva and Wang derived explicit optimal execution strategies and concluded that the theoretical optimum required the submission of uncountably many orders during a finite time period. \citet{Alfonsi:2010} developed the model further by removing the assumption that the neutral state of the depth profile must be uniform, although they still assumed that recovery to the neutral state was exponential.
+They showed that in continuous time, the optimal execution strategy involved initially submitting a large market order to stimulate new limit order submissions and then submitting small, equally-sized market orders at a fixed rate, then submitting another large market order at the end.